TromsFylkestrafikk/ragnarok-ruter/SINK.md

 develped by Ruter as part of the now dead KK (Kollektivkameratene) 1.0 collaboration.

-The transaction in this app stood for the majority of our ticketing/product income in the period it was live.
+The transactions in this app stood for the majority of our ticketing/product income in the period it was live.

 ## Data